 “Shaping every memory that our guests have of us is the way we made them feel.”

 In parallel, she served as Associate Professor in hospitality, tourism, and the culinary arts at York County Community College, where she built and chaired the Hospitality & Tourism Management program between 2017 and 2020.
-She taught extensively at both York County Community College and the University of Southern Maine, writing and delivering courses in business management, event planning, guest services, culinary arts, and innovation in hospitality.
+She taught extensively at both York County Community College and the University of Southern Maine, writing and delivering courses in business management, event planning, guest services, culinary arts, wine and beverage management, and innovation in hospitality.